 Mackey returned to Westville, Ill., a suburb of Danville, to report his findings to A.L.
 Lyons, his father-in-law.

-The Lewiston bank was a joint venture with his father-in-law, the late A.L.
-Lyons, who was a banker at Danville.

-The new Lewiston bank was at 624 Main St. They opened their new bank in Lewiston on Aug.
+The Lewiston bank was a joint venture of O.M.
+Mackey and his father-in-law, A.L.
+Lyons, who were bankers in Danville, Illinois.
+They opened their new bank, originally located at 624 Main Street in Lewiston, Idaho on Aug.
 16, 1920 to great success,calling it the American National Bank.
 Lyons was president and Mackey the cashier.

-Besides starting a bank, that vision of business opportunity caused OM Mackey to create the Mackey-Thiessen Investment Co. on Oct.
-9, 1922 to explore the emerging opportunities of real estate, insurance and consumer loans.
+The vision of business opportunity caused OM Mackey to create the Mackey-Thiessen Investment Co. on Oct.
+9, 1922 to explore the emerging opportunities of insurance and consumer loans.
 Influenced by the bank name, on Oct.
 10, 1926, the name was changed to AMERICAN INSURANCE AND LOAN CO.

 Then, late in 1927, the bank and insurance operations were moved into the new Carssow Building at 9th and Main Streets (current home of Wells Fargo Bank) where the two businesses operated side by side.
 A year later, on Aug.
-15, 1928 AMERICAN INSURANCE was sold to an Iowa transplant, Harry Christy and his wife, Blanche Sullivan Christy (Frank “Sully” Sullivan’s aunt).
-So began, the first generation of Sullivans to own and operate AMERICAN INSURANCE.
+15, 1928 AMERICAN INSURANCE was sold to an Iowa transplant, Harry W. Christy and his wife, Blanche (Sullivan) Christy.
+So began the first generation of Sullivan family to own and operate AMERICAN INSURANCE.

 The content of FAQ articles are general in nature and are not intended as a substitute for professional legal, financial, or insurance counsel for individuals.
 Insurance coverage forms vary by issuing company and by state.
 For specific advice contact us.